Home » Which horse suits me? Test yourself now!

 Which horse breed suits me?

-There are over 350 breeds of horses worldwide.
-It is almost impossible to represent all breeds.
-However, in most cases, the breed is not the decisive criterion for the purchase, unless the horse will further be used for breeding.
-The breeds are assigned to different types of horses.
-These horse types have certain characteristics and properties.
-Thereby one refers to the exterior (physical characteristics) and the other one to the interior (psychological characteristics & behaviour).
+There are over 350 horse breeds worldwide.
+However, in most cases, the breed alone is not the deciding criterion when buying a horse, unless, for example, the horse is to be used for breeding.
+Nevertheless, all horse breeds are assigned to different horse types.
+These horse types exhibit certain features and characteristics.
+This refers to the conformation (physical traits/exterieur) and the temperament (psychological traits and behaviors/interieur).

-Just like with humans, there are many different personalities in horses.
-The character shows itself when riding and also when dealing with the horse.
-It is a mixture of genes and environment.
-So there are calm, patient, forgiving mistakes, sensitive, stubborn, with strong nerves, or balanced horses.
-Performance ability and temperament also play a role.
-Beginners should start with calm and easy-going horses.
-With experienced riders there is no patent formula.
-A hot-tempered, restless horse can be handled well by a calm or even spirited rider.
-However, the character of the horse is decisive for the relationship between rider and horse and is therefore an important criterion for a test ride.
+Similar to humans, horses have a wide variety of different characters.
+The character shows itself both during riding and in handling the horse, and is a combination of genetics and environment.
+There are calm, patient, forgiving, sensitive, stubborn, steady-nerved, and balanced horses.
+Willingness to perform and temperament also play a role.
+Beginners should start with calm and serene horses.
+For experienced riders, there is no one-size-fits-all recipe.
+A high-strung and restless horse can be well-handled by a calm or equally high-strung rider.
+However, the horse’s character is crucial for the relationship between rider and horse, making it an important criterion during the trial ride.

 What size of horse suits me?